dev-bio/ekko/README.md

 ekko = "0.1.1"
 ```

-## Usage
+## Example
-The following code will trace the route to the specified destination.
+The following example will trace the route to the specified destination.
 ```rust
 use ekko::{ error::{EkkoError},
     EkkoResponse,